2021 São Paulo Grand Prix: Championship standings

 Heading into the race Max Verstappen led the World Drivers' Standings with 312.5 points, 19 points ahead of second-placed Lewis Hamilton.
 Valtteri Bottas was in third on 185 points, too far behind Verstappen to be able to win the title, but 20 points ahead of Sergio Pérez in fourth with Lando Norris fifth on 150 points.
 In the World Constructors' Standings, Mercedes led with 478.5 points, one point ahead of second-placed Red Bull Racing.
 Ferrari were third with 268.5 points ahead of McLaren on 255.
 Alpine and AlphaTauri were fifth and sixth with 106 points each, with Alpine being ahead courtesy of a win, compared to no wins for AlphaTauri.

 Entrants

 The drivers and teams were the same as the season entry list with no additional stand-in drivers for the race or practice.
+Kimi Räikkönen achieved his 350th Grand Prix entry in this race and became the first F1 driver to reach that milestone.

 Tyre choices

 Sole tyre supplier Pirelli allocated the C2, C3, and C4 compounds of tyre to be used during this Grand Prix weekend.